 Public Policy considerations for OTTs

-“Considering the rapid development of information and communications technology (ICT) which led to the advent of Internet-based services commonly known as “over-the-top” (hereafter: OTT), all stakeholders are invited to submit their inputs on the following key aspects from policy prospective:
+“Considering the rapid development of information and communications technology (ICT) which led to the advent of Internet-based services commonly known as “over-the-top” (hereafter: OTT), all stakeholders are invited to submit their inputs on the following key aspects from policy perspective:

-• What are the opportunities and implications associated with OTT?
+What are the opportunities and implications associated with OTT?

-• What are the policy and regulatory matters associated with OTT in general and personal authentication in particular?
-How do OTT players address the concerns related to abuse in OTT services?
+What are the policy and regulatory matters associated with OTT in general and personal authentication in particular?

+How do OTT players address the concerns related to abuse in OTT services including the need for maintaining data records, logs etc., and compliance to the regulations if such OTT players reside outside the country?

-• How do the OTT players and other stakeholders offering app services contribute in aspects related security, safety and privacy of the consumer?
+How do the OTT players and other stakeholders offering app services contribute in aspects related to security, safety and privacy of the consumer and consumer data?
+How could the terms of services, privacy policy and license conditions set by the OTT player for the use by the consumer be simplified bringing in transparency and ensuring informed decision making by the consumer?

-• What regulatory approaches which might be considered regarding OTT to help the creation of environment in which all stakeholders are able to prosper and thrive?
-What public policies are needed to prevent not authenticated abuse in OTT services?
+What regulatory approaches which might be considered regarding OTTs to help the creation of environment in which all stakeholders are able to prosper and thrive?
+What public policies regarding OTTs are needed to protect consumer privacy, prevent abuse in OTT services due to lack of sufficient authentication and challenges in attribution, and facilitate law enforcement to fight crime and terror?

+How could the OTT players and stakeholders address the challenge of misuse of its services as global crowdsourcing platform of terror by terror outfits threatening national and global peace and harmony?

-• How can OTT players and operators best cooperate at local and international level?
+How can OTT players and operators best cooperate at local and international level?
 Are there model partnership agreements that could be developed?